aws/aws-cloud-map-mcs-controller-for-k8s/README.md

 > **_NOTE:_** AWS region environment variable can be _optionally_ set like `export AWS_REGION=us-west-2` Otherwise controller will infer region in the order `AWS_REGION` environment variable, ~/.aws/config file, then EC2 metadata (for EKS environment)

-To install from a release run
+The following command format is used to install from a particular release.
 ```sh
 kubectl apply -k "github.com/aws/aws-cloud-map-mcs-controller-for-k8s/config/controller_install_release[?ref=*git version tag*]"
 ```

-Example to install latest release
+Run the following command to install the latest release.
 ```sh
 kubectl apply -k "github.com/aws/aws-cloud-map-mcs-controller-for-k8s/config/controller_install_release"
 ```

-Example to install v0.1.0
+The following example will install release v0.1.0.
 ```sh
 kubectl apply -k "github.com/aws/aws-cloud-map-mcs-controller-for-k8s/config/controller_install_release?ref=v0.1.0"
 ```

 We also maintain a `latest` tag, which is updated to stay in line with the `main` branch.
 We **do not** recommend installing this on any production cluster, as any new major versions updated on the `main` branch will introduce breaking changes.

-To install from `latest` tag run
+To install from `latest` tag run the following command.
 ```sh
 kubectl apply -k "github.com/aws/aws-cloud-map-mcs-controller-for-k8s/config/controller_install_latest"
 ```